SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step9
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 9\.
-Attach the nest outer walls (red).
-These will connect to the habitat outer walls.
+Attach the nest outer walls (red), this will be contiguous with the habitat outer walls.
 :::
 :::{figure} ../../images/nest-step10.svg
 :alt: step10
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 10\.
 Position the nest base and walls onto the habitat, above the scale.
-The base of the nest sits directly on the scale held by the 3D printed holders, while the walls connect to the habitat outer walls.
+The base of the nest sits directly on the scale held by the 3D printed holders, while the walls sit and connect to the habitat walls.
 :::
 ::::